PrisionMike/API-Response-Buffer/docs.md

 - The POST works from a separate file.
 On a second thought, I don't need to communicate with a server I just created using a POST request.
 Let's just create a common POST 'match?' like `/newtank` with maybe like: `/newtank?api=https://lick.my.balls/?val=10&dick=7in&cap=10000"`.
 Seems tricky already?
 We'll figure.
 - Another issue is, when I launched the server with the basic `get(/)` resource, the POST now, doesn't work.
 I gotta figure that too.
+    - It turns out we can and should mount multiple methods to a rocket launch using simple comma(,) separator like passing multiple arguments.
+They can probably be added in another line too.